bittles/ha_ecovacs_bumper/README.md

 ```
 pointing to my bumper server.

-Big credits to bmartin5692 for his fork of sucks to base this off of as well.

 ## Home Assistant Install & Config
+### HACS Install
+You can add this repository to your HACS: https://github.com/bittles/ha_ecovacs_bumper
+Then download with HACS, HACS -> Integrations -> Explore & Download Repositories -> EcovacsBumper
+Restart HASS.

+### Manually Install
 Drop the ecovacs folder into your custom_components folder.
-If I polish this up I'll add hacs support.
 Restart HASS.

+### Config
 In your configuration.yaml:
 ```
 ecovacs: